 Little or No Lawn

-The perfect soil in a water conserving landscape needs to drain well and retain moisture.
-What?
-Yes, it is possible.
-You can achieve this by adding good compost and manure to feed your soil.
 Again, the soil needs to match the requirements of the plants.
-For example, succulents and cacti need sandy/lean soil and would not benefit from a compost rich soil.
-If you are unsure of your soil chemistry, get a soil test kit from your local garden center or contact your local extension service.
+For example, succulents and cacti need sandy/lean soil and would not benefit from compost-rich soil.
+If unsure of your soil chemistry, get a soil test kit from your local garden center or contact your local extension service.

-Even if your area is not experiencing a drought, xeriscaping principals can save you time and money.
+Even if your area is not experiencing a drought, xeriscaping principles can save you time and money.
 By employing the basic xeriscaping principles, your garden will flourish with little effort.